 Visit the National Farm to School Network website for more information about the benefits of farm to school.

-About Chicopee Food services
+About the Chicopee Food Service Department

 We believe that every student in the entire K-12 public school system nationwide deserves access to healthy, nutritious, and FRESH foods.
 However, school lunches have a reputation for being unhealthy, nutrient-deficient, and certainly not fresh.
 We want to change that, starting right here in Chicopee, Massachusetts.